nus-cs2103-AY2122S2/tp/docs/team/fenway17.md

   * Highlights: Given Class Code can be part of the full Class Code
   * Credits: *{}*

+* **New Feature**: Command to find persons by Activity (Pull request [\#83](https://github.com/AY2122S2-CS2103T-T12-1/tp/pull/83))
+  * What it does: Find a list of persons that match the Activity given.
+  * Justification: Allows admins and users to find all persons in the same activity groups.
+  * Highlights: Can find specific Activity from multiple Activities tied to the same person.
+  * Credits: *{Collaborators: Yong Rui, Zi Foong}*

 * **Code contributed**: [RepoSense link]()

 * **Project management**: